jawaad-ahmad/dev-inf/README.md

 Verify Networking
 ================================================================================

-**Note:** This section only needs to be run once to create the vdi-base.ova file.
-If this section was previously run, then it can be skipped unless rebuild of the vdi-base.ova is desired.
+**Note:** This section only needs to be run once to create the base OVA file.
+If this section was previously run, then it can be skipped unless rebuild of the base OVA(s) is desired.

 To find out the VM's IP address, log-in as $(USERNAME) from the VM console and
 type: